trello-archive/category-theory/README.md

 ## What is the videoconferencing link?

-It's posted in #haskell.
+It's posted in #categories.
 This repository is public so we can't talk much here.
 Shh.

 ## What is category theory?